supertree-toolkit/stk/doc/tutorial.rst

     * A supertree, generated using TNT

 .. note:: This is a test dataset, which has been amended to show all the
     features and functions of the STK.
-Do not use in real analysis.
+Do not use in a real analysis.

 The aim of this tutorial is to guide you through the stages of collecting, storing and curating supertree source data.
 This can be divided into a number of
 steps:
     * Collect and import bibliographic data
     * Collect, digitise and import trees
-    * Remove polyphyletic taxa (e.g. subspecies)
     * Standardise taxa (remove synonyms, higher-level taxa, etc)
+    * Deal with polyphyletic taxa
     * Check data independence
     * Check taxonomic overlap
     * Create a subset